UPPMAX/programming_formalisms/docs/project_start/startup.md

 ### Initial code base
 - Let's say you have some code you have started to work with

+!!! example "Demo"

+    **You can also listen and try this out yourself when you have time**

+    - Example code, planets.py

+    !!!- Code

+         python code

+    - Make sure the code is in a code folder and in a folder with a good project name
+        - Example: planets/code/

 ### Initiate a project

+!!! example "Demo"

+    - run ``git init``
+    - make sure that there is a ``.git`` directory created

 ### Upload to GitHub

+!!! example "Demo"

+    Make sure that you are **logged into GitHub**.

+    ```figure img/New_repo.png
+    :width: 60%
+    :class: with-border

+    To create a repository we either click the green button "New" (top left corner).
+    ```

+    ```figure img/new-top-right.png
+    :width: 60%
+    :class: with-border

+    Or if you see your profile page, there is a "+" menu (top right corner).
+    ```

+    ---

+    On this page choose a project name, e.g. ``planets-<username>``
+      - the name there so there are no clashes when/if you collaborate and fork other repositories)

+    For the sake of this exercise **do select** "Initialize this repository with a README"
+    and
+    "Choose a license"
+    - Let's choose MIT (we may discuss this later on

+    ```figure img/New_repo_formalisms.png
+    :width: 100%
+    :class: with-border
+    ```

+    **Done!**

 ### Start from GitHub and clone to your local computer

 !!! note "Write the opposite!"

     - For the course project we do it in this order, but that is not necessary in all cases.
     - Typically you may start locally in Git repository and later push to a GitHub repository (more next session about Git)
 - The reason for starting here is that we can get our PlantUML render in the browser!